Iamshehansilva/iamshehansilva.github.io/_posts/2025-11-18-Teams Meeting Add-in Missing on AVD? The Full, Correct Installation Guide for New Teams.md

 ## 📌 Important Notes:

-### AVD Focus:
-This guide covers the installation of Teams and the Teams Meeting Add-in specifically for Azure Virtual Desktop (AVD) multisession environments.
+- **AVD Focus**: This guide covers the installation of Teams and the Teams Meeting Add-in specifically for Azure Virtual Desktop (AVD) multisession environments.
-### Citrix & Horizon:
-Although the overall concept is similar, Citrix and Omnissa Horizon have their own optimization components and requirements.
+- **Citrix & Horizon**: Although the overall concept is similar, Citrix and Omnissa Horizon have their own optimization components and requirements.
 Always follow the official documentation for those platforms.
-### Windows Server OS:
-Teams on Windows Server editions (2019/2022) have different limitations and installation steps.
+- **Windows Server OS**: Teams on Windows Server editions (2019/2022) have different limitations and installation steps.
 Refer to Microsoft’s [guide](https://learn.microsoft.com/en-us/microsoftteams/teams-client-vdi-requirements-deploy#installation-instructions-for-windows-server-2019) when deploying Teams on Server OS.
-### AVD Personal Desktops:
-For normal persistent desktops, Teams can be installed per-user.
+- **AVD Personal Desktops**: For normal persistent desktops, Teams can be installed per-user.
 However, if your environment rebuilds or replaces Personal Desktop VMs regularly, the best approach is to install Teams machine-wide (using the same method as AVD multisession) to ensure Teams and the Teams Meeting Add-in are available on every new VM.

 ## 💡 So what is the solution then ?